karantan/cgroup-mover/README.md

   -new string
     	Cgroup TO which all child processes will be moved -user string
-      User of which all processes will be moved
+      User of which all processes will be moved (e.g. foo_bar) -old string
-  -old string
     	Cgroup FROM all child processes will be moved